Hong Kong activists arrested in city's 'birdcage' election | Politics

 For weeks the major pro-Beijing and pro-government parties have been out in force, campaigning and festooning streets with posters and flyers in a bid to bolster turnout.
 On Saturday night, a harbourfront carnival featuring fireworks and patriotic pop singers made last-minute appeals for people to vote.
 Some were not convinced.

 "The broad political spectrum of voices that we saw four years has all gone," said Tang, a 27-year-old who said she would boycott the vote, asking to be identified only by her family name.
-Turnout was about 11.6% at 12:30 p.m.
-(0430 GMT), down from 31% at the same time in the previous election.
+Turnout was 15.47% at 2:30 p.m.
+(0630 GMT), down from 42% at the same time in the previous election.

 "It's very hard to talk about democracy or democratisation anymore in today's Hong Kong," said Kenneth Chan, a political scientist at Hong Kong's Baptist University and a former pro-democracy lawmaker.
 "What they're doing now is the installation of the so-called patriots-only governance structure."